Who Is Pat Benatar?

-Pat Benatar was born on January 10, 1953, in Brooklyn, New York.
-After high school, she married her boyfriend and moved to Virginia.
-Unhappy with domestic life, the couple divorced, and Benatar moved back to New York.
-She worked the club scene and found her guitarist and future husband Neil Giraldo.
+After divorcing her high school sweetheart, singer Pat Benatar worked the club scene in New York and found her guitarist and future husband Neil Giraldo.
 Benatar became famous in the 1980s with the release of her second album, Crimes of Passion, which included hits like "Hit Me With Your Best Shot."

 Born Patricia Mae Andrzejewski on January 10, 1953, in Brooklyn, New York.
-Raised in nearby Lindenhurst, Long Island, Pat developed an early passion for music from her mother Millie, a trained opera singer.
-Pat was a staple member of the Lindenhurst High School musical department, and as a senior was accepted at the Juilliard School in New York City.
+Raised in nearby Lindenhurst, Long Island, she developed an early passion for music from her mother Millie, a trained opera singer.
+She was a staple member of the Lindenhurst High School musical department, and as a senior was accepted at the Juilliard School in New York City.

 But like her mother before her, the young and talented singer swapped the stage for domestic life and chose to marry her high school boyfriend, Dennis Benatar, in 1971.
 The two moved to Virginia, where Dennis was stationed as a soldier.